legolason/PyQSOFit/README.md

 ## PyQSOFit: A code to fit the spectrum of quasar

+### Getting Started

 __See the [example](https://nbviewer.org/github/legolason/PyQSOFit/blob/master/example/example.ipynb) demo notebook for a quick start tutorial__

 We provide a brief guide of the Python QSO fitting code (PyQSOFit) to measure spectral properties of SDSS quasars.
 The code was originally translated from Yue Shen's IDL code to Python.
 The package includes the main routine, Fe II templates, an input line-fitting parameter list, host galaxy templates, and dust reddening map to extract spectral measurements from the raw fits.
-Monte Carlo estimation of the measurement uncertainties of the fitting results can be conducted with the same fitting code.
+Monte Carlo or MCMC estimation of the measurement uncertainties of the fitting results can be conducted with the same fitting code.

 The code takes an input spectrum (observed-frame wavelength, flux density and error arrays) and the redshift as input parameters, performs the fitting in the restframe, and outputs the best-fit parameters and quality-checking plots to the paths specified by the user.